 Empire of Pain finally answered the question for me.
 Pharmaceutical companies performed a magic trick where they made doctors believe opioids were not the dangerous pills they thought they were.
 Once doctors fell for it, they started writing prescriptions.
 By the time people started asking questions, it was too late.
 People were dead, or hooked, or already ruined.

 Luckily, I was not one of them.
 I could have been, though.
-I always prided myself on being drug free.
-I never did drugs in high school and I certainly never did in the military.
+I always prided myself on being drug free and I never did drugs in high school and I certainly never did in the military.
 Plus, if a doctor gave it to me, then it must be okay.

 It can be very easy to blame someone with a drug addiction, especially when you are clean.
 Why can’t they just stop?
 Don’t they see what they are doing to themselves and their loved ones?

 My experience with Percocet divulged a dirty little secret.
 The opioids are more than strong little pain pills.
 They also have the powers of mind control.

 See, I never took any of my pills for fun.
 I took them for the pain.
 Now, when you take them long enough, you invariably need more.
 No big deal.
 Then one day I noticed I was always tired.
 I was moody.
 I had put on a lot of weight and I really hated what I saw in the mirror.
 It was time to stop.
 It helped that I only had 30 pills left and the doctor was unsure about refilling my prescription.
 Ultimately, I would leave that bottle with 15 pills left and never touch them.

 Weaning yourself off an opioid is not easy.
 The withdrawal is a test of endurance for both your body and mind.
 I remember my brain telling me I was in pain and I needed another pill.
 As I got the drugs out of my system, I began to realize I was not actually hurting.
 My brain wanted the pills so bad that it made me think I was in tremendous pain.